AlephAlpha/Nekomata/doc/Builtins.md

 - `1 2?Å` → `2`

-### `normalForm` (`¤`, `1 -> 1`)

-Convert a non-deterministic object to the normal form.

-I haven't given a formal definition for the normal form.
-This function basically lifts all the non-determinism in lists to the top level.

 ### `if` (`I`, `2 -> 1`)

 Choose the first value that doesn't fail between two values.